Siege of Malacca (1641): Aftermath

-The Portuguese prisoners taken by the Dutch East India Company were greatly disappointed by the defeat, as they believed it would severely harm their position in the East Indies.
+The Portuguese prisoners taken by the Dutch East India Company were disappointed by the defeat, as they believed it would severely harm their position in the East Indies.
 Some of the wealthier Portuguese were allowed to take their riches and slaves and leave for Goa unharmed.
 Contrary to a story circulated for centuries afterwards, there is no historical evidence that the Portuguese governor was paid by the Dutch to betray his people.
 According to this story, the Dutch killed him immediately after to avoid having to spend the money, although Dutch reports state he died of illness two days after Malacca's conquest, receiving Catholic rites and proper military honours.

 Iskandar Thani, the Sultan of Aceh, who had been furious at the inclusion of Johor in the invasion, died by poisoning that January.
 He had had numerous enemies, both within and outside of his domain.
 Johor did not request any part in the city's administration, leaving it entirely to the Dutch, as their main goal had been to drive the Portuguese out.
 The Dutch continued to focus on their existing colony of Batavia, putting little time or energy into their newly acquired Malacca.
 In the Anglo-Dutch Treaty of 1824, the Dutch exchanged it with the United Kingdom for British Bencoolen.